fhunleth/elixir_ale/README.md

 # Getting started

 If you're natively compiling Elixir/ALE, everything should work like any other Elixir library.
-Normally, you would include elixir-ale as a dependency in your `mix.exs`.
+Normally, you would include elixir_ale as a dependency in your `mix.exs`.
 If you just want to try it out, you can do the following:

     git clone https://github.com/fhunleth/elixir_ale.git